whatrocks/blog/src/pages/2020-05-12-my-new-old-apple-iie-computer/index.md

 Some more Googling revealed the likely problem: a capacitor popped in the power supply.
 I unscrewed the power supply from the computer (held on by just four small screws), and put it somewhere far away.
 Days later, weeks later, the power supply still smelled.

-At this point, if had been a more experienced solder-er, I would have considered buying a capacitor for like ten cents and replacing it myself.
+At this point, if I had been a more experienced solder-er, I would have considered buying a capacitor for like ten cents and replacing it myself.
 But as I'm still learning the ropes of soldering, and hacking with power supplies felt a little ahead of me, I thought about getting some more experienced help.
 (Also, I was kinda terrified that I would accidentally short circuit something and fry the motherboard, before I ever got to really play with the computer).

 I spent some time looking for an Apple repair store that would service Apple II's.
 Even in the Bay Area, this felt like a lost cause.
 Then someone suggested this site: [ReActiveMicro](https://www.reactivemicro.com/).
 Its tagline: `Reactivate Your Vintage Apple Computer`.
 For $95, I could order a [new power supply](https://www.reactivemicro.com/product/ultimate-universal-power-supply/) for my Apple IIe.